Rugby borough fc

 Rugby Borough FC has a role to play in safeguarding the welfare of all children and young people by protecting them from physical, sexual or emotional harm and from neglect or bullying.
 It is noted and accepted that the Football Association’s Safeguarding Children Regulation applies to all persons involved in football whether in a paid or voluntary capacity.
 This includes those who are volunteers, match officials, football coaches, club officials or any other adult person involved within the club.

 Rugby Borough FC shall ensure that DBS Enhanced Disclosures are completed for all coaches involved in assisting and supervising all children.
+All coaches and volunteers will also undertake the relevant FA Safeguarding Children and/or Player Welfare Course.

 our welfare officers